Boonwurrung

-The Boonwurrung people are an Aboriginal people of the Kulin nation, who are the traditional owners of the land from the Werribee River to Wilsons Promontory in the Australian state of Victoria.
+The Boonwurrung, also spelt Bunurong or Bun wurrung, are an Aboriginal people of the Kulin nation, who are the traditional owners of the land from the Werribee River to Wilsons Promontory in the Australian state of Victoria.
 Their territory includes part of what is now the city and suburbs of Melbourne.
 They were called the Western Port or Port Philip tribe by the early settlers, and were in alliance with other tribes in the Kulin nation, having particularly strong ties to the Wurundjeri people.

 The Registered Aboriginal Party representing the Boonwurrung people is the Bunurong Land Council Aboriginal Corporation.

 Language

 Boonwurrung is one of the Kulin languages, and belongs to the Pama-Nyungan language family.
 The ethnonym occasionally used in early writings to refer to the Bunwurrung, namely Bunwurru, is derived from the word bu:n, meaning "no" and wur:u, signifying either "lip" or "speech".
-This indicates that the Boonwurrung language may not be spoken outside of their Country - their clan's territory.
+This indicates that the Boonwurrung language may not be spoken outside of their country - their clan's territory.